johannakarlsson1/TestWP/README.md

 Add the content of EXAMPLE to lastpass (to store for other team members)

 #### GitHub add deploy key
-Add the newly generated public key to your GitHub repos deplot keys.
+Add the newly generated public key to your GitHub repos deploy keys.

 #### Setup aws profile
 ```bash